mitotic/fifofum/README.md

 The dependencies are minimal:

- * Python Tornado module for the web server.
+ * Python Tornado module.
+Needed if the web server is to be used.
    This is usually included in scientific python distributions.
    If necessary, use the `pip install tornado` command to install it.

  * `libpng` library to create PNG output data.
 This is usually installed on Unix systems.
 It is not strictly required, but strongly recommended for image data compression.
-   (If `libpng` is not available, use the `-DFIFO_NO_PNG` compile option to display uncompressed raw images.)
+   If `libpng` is not available, use the `-DFIFO_NO_PNG` compile option to display uncompressed raw images.

 ## Implementation notes